EDUCATION & LITERACY

 In addition to enhancing science education, SCF has worked to provide safe drinking water, furniture, and sports materials to numerous schools.
 The organization has distributed 1,096 school bags to girls, further supporting their educational journey.
 By improving the physical infrastructure of schools, SCF ensures that students can learn in a safe, supportive, and stimulating environment.

-SCF community engagement and advocacy
+SCF community engagement and advocacy SCF community engagement and advocacy

 Community Engagement and Advocacy for Policy Implementation

-SCF recognizes that sustainable change requires active community participation and policy-level advocacy.
-Village Education Committees (VECs) have played a vital role in mobilizing and motivating parents to support girls' education while actively campaigning against early and forced marriages.
 The leadership skills of girls engaged in SCF programs have significantly improved, allowing them to become advocates for their right to education and speak out on issues affecting their futures.
 Additionally, 150 girls and young women who had previously dropped out or never attended school have improved their literacy skills, enabling them to apply basic reading, writing, and arithmetic skills in their daily lives.

 At the policy level, SCF has been a strong advocate for the implementation of Article 25-A of the Constitution of Pakistan, which guarantees the right to free and compulsory education.
 SCF has also championed the Sindh Right to Free and Compulsory Education Act, advocating for its effective enforcement at local and provincial levels.
 By bridging grassroots advocacy with high-level policy engagement, SCF ensures that educational reforms translate into meaningful changes in the lives of marginalized children.
+SCF also actively engages with government stakeholders, education departments, and civil society networks to policy reforms.

 Promoting STEM Education for Girls